1: Silence Squeaky Floors (and Stairs)

 Do your children still believe, even though your home has no fireplace?
 Fuel their fantasies with a direct-vent gas unit.
 Don't tell the kids, but these fireplaces need no chimneys.
 The heating contractor simply installs the firebox on an exterior wall and vents it directly to the outside.
 The burner connects to a natural gas or propane supply.
 (Electric models need no venting at all.)
-For about $2,000 to $5,000 installed, you've got an instant "entryway" for St. Nick and his bag of goodies.
+For about $2,000 to $5,000 installed, this simple home improvement gives you an "entryway" for St. Nick and his bag of goodies.

 You don't want anyone's memories of the visit to include bruises or broken bones, so make sure there's no ice for people to slip on.
 But chemical de-icers damage masonry, plants, and shoes, and fireplace ashes or kitty litter ends up being tracked into the house.
 To clear the walk in a hurry, follow This Old House landscape contractor Roger Cook's advice and gently scrape off whatever ice you can with a long-handled ice chipper.
 Then, loosen the stubborn bits by pouring a bucket of hot water on them.
 Just make sure to dry up the water with a towel so it doesn't turn into a new layer of ice.